Class of 1942 Endowed Term Professor of German

 Simon is currently engaged in two major research projects.

 Simon is an enthusiastic undergraduate and graduate teacher.
-He was awarded the Ira H. Abrams Memorial Award for Distinguished Teaching in 2008.
+He was awarded the Ira H. Abrams Memorial Award for Distinguished Teaching in 2008 and the Dennis M. DeTurck Award for Innovation in Teaching in 2024.
 Students in "Writing in Dark Times" worked with Richter to prepare a pop-up book exhibition using the unique Nazi-era holdings of Penn's Special Collections that was profiled in Omnia.
 In summer 2005 and 2006 he initiated and directed “The Graduate School Experience,” a program designed to give a select group of rising juniors from colleges and universities a foretaste of graduate studies in German.
 This program was cosponsored by the DAAD and the Max Kade Foundation and continues in rotation among a handful of universities, returning to Penn in 2016 and 2018.
 Simon is the past president of the Goethe Society of North America, a lively organization that prides itself in cultivating younger generations of Goethe scholars, and former editor of the Goethe Yearbook.
-He serves on the editorial board of the Periodical of the English Goethe Society and the International Journal of Global Community.
-He has served on the editorial board of German Quarterly, Eighteenth-Century Studies, and The Journal of the History of Sexuality.
+He serves on the editorial board of the Periodical of the English Goethe Society, the International Journal of Global Community, and Blue Papers.
+He has served on the editorial board of German Quarterly, Eighteenth-Century Studies, and The Journal of the History of Sexuality

 Simon speaks Dutch and German fluently and has intermediate competence in Indonesian.
 He is a past recipient of fellowships from the Alexander von Humboldt Foundation and the ACLS among others.